onlyhavecans/dotfiles/README.md

 * zsh is my new shell.
 So the config fu is weak.
 * I now use oh-my-zsh as a base, but it's installed separately
 * zsh/first and zsh/last are used to order loading
     * First is for path init and global shell env
     * Last is for things that might/will stomp on defaults and banners

 ### tinyfugue ###
 * The configuration here is social muck oriented
 * The world.tiny is ignored but an example is included

 ### vim ###
-* All bundles are git submodules
 * The configuration is python oriented
+* All bundles are git submodules so after you check out;
+    * `git submodule init && git submodule update`

 ### git ###
 * The gitignore_global is mac/python oriented